 - Preheat oven to 350°F (177°C).

 - Make the filling: Using a hand mixer or a stand mixer fitted with a whisk attachment, whip the cold heavy cream into stiff peaks on medium-high speed, about 4 minutes.
 Set aside.
 Using a hand mixer or a stand mixer fitted with a whisk or paddle attachment, beat the cream cheese on medium speed until smooth and creamy.
-Scrape down the sides and up the bottom of the bowl with a rubber spatula as needed.
+Scrape down the sides and up the bottom of the bowl with a silicone spatula as needed.
 Add the confectioners’ sugar, vanilla extract, and lemon juice and beat on medium-high speed until combined.
 Make sure there are no large lumps of cream cheese.
 If there are lumps, keep beating until smooth.
 Using your mixer on low speed or a rubber spatula, fold the whipped cream into the cream cheese mixture until combined.
-This takes several turns of your rubber spatula.
+This takes several turns of your silicone spatula.
 Combine slowly as you don’t want to deflate all the air in the whipped cream.

 - Assemble layers: Spread filling into slightly cooled crust.
 Use an offset spatula to smooth down the top.
 Spoon cooled blueberry filling evenly on top.

 - Cover with plastic wrap or aluminum foil and refrigerate for at least 8 hours and up to 2 days.
 The longer refrigerated, the better the pie will set up.
 You could also freeze the pie for up to 3 months.
 Thaw in the refrigerator before serving.